uhh very cool game for cdww

 liquidShader = createShader(vertShader, fragShader);

-Compiles the vertex shader and fragment shader into a shader program stored in liquidShader
+Compiles the vertex and fragment shader code into a program that the GPU can execute

 noStroke();